-1KRS 161.145; 702 KAR 5:080

-2702 KAR 1:160; 902 KAR 2:020; KRS7 214.181; KRS 214.625

-702 KAR 5:030; KRS 281A.175

-OAG 911

-Genetic Information Nondiscrimination Act of 2008

-Americans with Disabilities Act

-Family Medical Leave Act of 1993

-RELATED POLICIES:
+KRS 161.145; 702 KAR 5:080 702 KAR 1:160, 902 KAR 2:020; KRS 214.181; KRS 214.625 702 KAR 5:030; KRS 281A.175 OAG 91-1 Genetic Information Nondiscrimination Act of 2008 Americans with Disabilities Act Family Medical Leave Act of 1993 RELATED POLICIES:

-303.2234; 03.24
+303.2234: 03.24

 LEGAL: HB 331 AMENDS KRS 158.162 TO REQUIRE THE DISTRICT TO MAINTAIN A PORTABLE AUTOMATED EXTERNAL DEFIBRILLATOR (AED) IN EVERY MIDDLE AND HIGH SCHOOL BUILDING, AND AS FUNDS BECOME AVAILABLE, AT SCHOOL-SANCTIONED MIDDLE AND HIGH SCHOOL ATHLETIC PRACTICES AND COMPETITIONS, AND TO ADOPT PROCEDURES FOR THE USE OF AEDS DURING EMERGENCIES.
 IT ALSO REQUIRES ALL INTERSCHOLASTIC ATHLETIC COACHES BE TRAINED ON THE USE OF PORTABLE AEDS AND MAINTAIN A CPR CERTIFICATION RECOGNIZED BY A NATIONAL ACCREDITING BODY ON HEART HEALTH.

 FINANCIAL IMPLICATIONS: COSTS OF PURCHASING, MAINTAINING AEDS, COPYING AND DISTRIBUTING PLANS, AND PERSONNEL TRAINING COSTS

-PERSONNEL 03.2141
+PERSONNEL

-CLASSIFIED PERSONNEL -
+- CLASSIFIED PERSONNEL -

 Nonteaching Coaches and Assistant Coaches

 Any middle or high school coach (head or assistant, paid or unpaid) shall successfully complete all training required by the District, the Kentucky Board of Education, the Kentucky High School Athletic Association, and state law and regulation.
-This shall include safety and first aid training and providing the school documentation of successful completion of a cardiopulmonary resuscitation (CPR)C.P.R. course that includes the use of an automatedie external defibrillator and first aid training, conducted by an instructor or program approved by a college or university, the American Red Cross, American Heart Association, or other bona fide accrediting agency.
-Initial certification shall use in-person instruction with certification updated as required by the approving agency.2-All interscholastic athletic coaches shall maintain a CPR certification recognized by a national accrediting body on heart health.3
+This shall include safety and first aid training and providing the school documentation of successful completion of a cardiopulmonary resuscitation (CPR)C-P-R- course that includes the use of an automatedie external defibrillator and first aid training, conducted by an instructor or program approved by a college or university, the American Red Cross, American Heart Association, or other bona fide accrediting agency.
+Initial certification shall use in-person instruction with certification updated as required by the approving agency.
+All interscholastic athletic coaches shall maintain a CPR certification recognized by a national accrediting body on heart health.

 Nonfaculty coaches and nonfaculty assistants shall complete District training that includes information on the physical and emotional development of students of the age with which they will be working, the District's and school's discipline policies, procedures for dealing with discipline problems, and safety and first aid training.
-Follow-up training shall be provided annually.1
+Follow-up training shall be provided annually.\(^1\)

 REFERENCES:

+KRS 161.185

-1KRS 161.185 2702 KAR 7:065
+702 KAR 7:065

 3KRS 158.162

 KRS 156.070

-KRS 160.445

-KRS 161.180
+KRS 160.445 KRS 161.180

 RELATED POLICIES:

 03.1161

 09.311

+Formatted: ksba normal

+03.2141

+Formatted: ksba normal, Superscript

+Formatted: ksba normal, Font: Not Bold, No underline

+Formatted: Not Superscript/ Subscript

 LEGAL: SB 7 (EFFECTIVE NOW) AMENDS KRS 336.134 TO PROHIBIT DISTRICTS FROM DEDUCTING MONEY FROM EMPLOYEE PAYROLL FOR CERTAIN PURPOSES.
 DISTRICTS SHALL NO LONGER DEDUCT ANY AMOUNT FOR: "ANY DUES, FEES, ASSESSMENTS, OR OTHER CHARGES TO BE HELD FOR, TRANSFERRED TO, OR PAID OVER TO A LABOR ORGANIZATION; OR ...
 POLITICAL ACTIVITIES."

 ALSO NOTE THAT SB 7 AMENDS KRS 161.158 TO REFLECT THE FOLLOWING:

-"THE DISTRICT BOARD IS PROHIBITED FROM DEDUCTING MEMBERSHIP DUES OF AN EMPLOYEE ORGANIZATION, MEMBERSHIP ORGANIZATION, OR LABOR ORGANIZATION (WITHOUT THE EXPRESS WRITTEN CONSENT OF THE EMPLOYEE MAY BE REVOKED IN WRITING BY THE EMPLOYEE AT ANY TIME)."
+"THE DISTRICT BOARD IS PROHIBITED FROM DEDUCTING MEMBERSHIP DUES OF AN EMPLOYEE ORGANIZATION, MEMBERSHIP ORGANIZATION, OR LABOR ORGANIZATION (WITHOUT THE EXPRESS WRITTEN CONSENT OF THE EMPLOYEE EXPRESS WRITTEN CONSENT OF THE EMPLOYEE MAY BE REVOKED IN WRITING BY THE EMPLOYEE AT ANY TIME]."

 FINANCIAL IMPLICATIONS: TIME SPENT REMOVING PAYROLL DEDUCTIONS

+PERSONNEL

-PERSONNEL 03.2211
+03.2211

-CLASSIFIED PERSONNEL
+- CLASSIFIED PERSONNEL -

 Salary Deductions

 MANDATORY DEDUCTIONS

 Mandatory payroll deductions made by the Board include:

 - 1. State and federal income taxes;

-- 2. City occupational tax, when applicable;
+- 2. Occupational tax, when applicable;

+- 3. Hopkins County tax, when applicable;

-- 3. Social security, when applicable;
+- 4. Social security, when applicable;

-- 4. County Employees' Retirement System of the State of Kentucky, when applicable;
+- 5. County Employee's Retirement System of the State of Kentucky, when applicable;

-- 5. Any deductions required as a result of judicial process, e.g., salary attachments, etc.;
+- 6. Any deductions required as a result of judicial process, e.g., salary attachments, etc.; and

-- 6. Medicare (FICA), when applicable.
+- 7. Medicare (FICA), when applicable.